 With a hammock you’ll never again care what the ground looks like underneath you.
 It has become a key hiking essential and incredible addition to your hiking gear even if you don’t sleep in it, because it is lightweight.

-No matter where you are hiking, the right hiking essentials are something that you shouldn’t skimp on.
+No matter where you are hiking, the right hiking or backpacking essentials are something that you shouldn’t skimp on.
 It can be quite an investment in the beginning but if you think about it, quality gear lasts you a lifetime.
 I haven’t found the need to replace my gear and most of them have lasted me for a long time, at least 5 years.

 If you’ve made a purchase of these essentials in one of your hiking trips, I’d love to hear your story in the comments below.
 Got questions?
 Let me know and I’ll do my best to get you the help you need to improve your hiking experience.